 Our youth population is predominantly out of school youth.
 To insure we meet the 75% requirement we will continue to focus our efforts on recruiting this population.
 We plan to recruit youth from areas where out of school youth frequent in addition to using social media.
 We leverage on our community partners to refer youth to our program, for example, we utilize cross referrals through programs funded through our Local Management Boards.
 We use various forms of outreach to create visibility in the community.
-Due to the positive experience youth have in our program, many of our youth referrals are word of mouth from youth to their peers.
-The youth program has an excellent reputation and youth and community partners like to refer youth to our program.
+Due to the positive experience youth have in our program, many of our youth referrals are peer to peer.
+The youth program has an excellent reputation, and our community partners make referrals to our program.
 We will work with our partners and area schools to identify in-school youth that would be candidates for the youth program as they are in their last year of school who would benefit from a paid work experience and occupational training/apprenticeship to create a path to a sustainable living.